srg-imperial/GrayC/ISSTA-2023-AE/README.md

 ## Detailed Instructions

-Here we describe how to reproduce all the tables and graphs data for section 5 in the paper: the controlled experiments with the additionl other 8 tools compared with.
+Here we describe how to reproduce all the tables and graphs data for section 5 in the paper: the controlled experiments with the additional tools compared against GrayC's performance.

 ### Step-by-Step instructions

+## Reusability of GrayC
+First of all, GrayC can use to detect bugs in mature compilers.
+We discuss below the structure of the source code of GrayC and give detailed instructions on how to build the tool from the source.
+Note that compilers such as LLVM and GGC are very complex pieces of code; hence the build process of these with instrumentation is a heavy task, by definition.
+It can take several hours, even on a machine with 16 GB RAM.
+We recommend adding swap files.

 ### Build from source
-GrayC was implemented on top of LibFuzzer and so its build may take long, depends on your machine: it builds LLVM 12 with instrumentation.
+GrayC was implemented on top of LibFuzzer, and so its build may take long, depending on your machine: it builds LLVM 12 with instrumentation.

 Please follow the instructions in this README.md file.